Close Menu

 • Abhishek Pareek, Founder & Director, Coders.dev

-Callum Gracie, who runs an SEO agency and sees firsthand how companies chase vanity metrics over substance, also connected the fintech IPO problem to a pattern he sees across industries.
+Callum Gracie, who runs an SEO agency and sees firsthand how companies chase vanity metrics over substance, brought a cross-industry perspective to the fintech IPO lessons discussion.
+His experience in digital marketing highlights how growth-without-profit traps appear far beyond fintech.

 “I see the same pattern in digital marketing that Chime and Klarna ran into with their IPOs.
 Companies pour money into growth metrics that look impressive on a dashboard but fall apart under scrutiny.
 User acquisition numbers, app downloads, brand awareness scores.
 None of it matters if the underlying business loses money on every transaction.
 At Otto Media, we tell clients that traffic without conversion is just an expense.
 For fintechs, users without unit economics is the same thing.
 Klarna had 118 million active consumers and still posted a $273 million loss in 2025.
 That should terrify any private fintech that measures success by how fast its user base is growing instead of how much each user is worth.”